Gwalior Monument: History

-On 13 December 1843 Lord Ellenborough wrote to the Maharani of Gwalior warning her that she should dismiss a usurping regent and that the size of her army should be reduced.
-Since she did not comply, the Gwalior campaign took place.
+After the death of Jankoji Rao Scindia, on 13 December 1843, Lord Ellenborough, Governor General of India, sought to crub Scindia's military power in Central India.
+He wrote a letter to the Maharani Tara Scindia of Gwalior warning her that she should dismiss a usurping regent and that the size of her army should be reduced.
+Maharani Tara resisted and did not comply, which triggered the Gwalior Campaign by the British East India Company.